matrix-org/synapse/docs/specification.rst

 There is exactly one room ID for each room.
 Whilst the room ID does contain a domain, it is simply for namespacing room IDs.
 The room does NOT reside on the domain specified.
 Room IDs are not meant to be human readable.
+They ARE case-sensitive.

 The following diagram shows an ``m.room.message`` event being sent in the room ``!qporfwt:matrix.org``::